 If you do not soak it, it takes a comparatively longer time to cook.

 Health Benefits of Kala Chana

 - Kala Chana is very high in protein, fiber, and highly nutritious.

 - Including Kala Chana in your everyday diet lowers cholesterol and controls diabetes.

 - It is a great source of iron and vegetarian protein.

-- Since kala chana is high in fibres, it aids in weight loss.
+- Since kala chana is high in fibers, it aids in weight loss.

-- helps in maintaining the health of digestive tract.
+- Helps in maintaining the health of the digestive tract.